inoas/glacier/README.md

 # Re-save ./src/glacier_demo/glacier_demo_module_a.gleam
 ```

-You may omit `--runtime node` as it is currently set as the default runtime for target `javascript`.
+Notice: You may omit `--runtime node` as it is currently set as the default runtime for target `javascript`.

 ### Demo for target JavaScript/Deno